Yunus-Dermencioglu/BDD100K-YOLO/README.md

 -The controller.ipynb file classifies the image path you provide using the yolo model.

+-Our Yolo model was trained for 10 epochs, but we didn't observe any overfitting in the models we experimented with later, which were around 50 epochs.

 BDD100K dataset :"https://www.kaggle.com/datasets/awsaf49/bdd100k-dataset?select=bdd100k"

 Don't forget to change the local paths in the file.